Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-checkpointstore-blob/README.md

 started.

-The [`EventProcessor`][source_eventprocessor] will delegate processing of events to a [`PartitionProcessor`][source_partition_processor] implementation that you provide, allowing your logic to focus on the logic needed to provide value while the processor holds responsibility for managing the underlying consumer operations.
+The [`EventProcessor`][source_eventprocessor] will delegate processing of events to a [`PartitionProcessor`][source_partition_processor] implementation that you provide, allowing your application to focus on the business logic needed to provide value while the processor holds responsibility for managing the underlying consumer operations.

-In our example, we will focus on building the [`EventProcessor`][source_eventprocessor], use the built-in [`InMemoryPartitionManager`][source_inmemorypartitionmanager], and a `PartitionProcessor` implementation that logs events received and errors to console.
+In our example, we will focus on building the [`EventProcessor`][source_eventprocessor], use the [`BlobPartitionManager`][source_inmemorypartitionmanager], and a `PartitionProcessor` implementation that logs events received and errors to console.

 ```java